cgradwohl/react-complete-guide/README.md

 ## A NOTE ON 'this'
 QUESTION: What is 'this' bound to in an es5 javascript function?
-ANSWER: 'this', always references the owner scope of the __function__ that it is in. 'this' does not reference where the function is defined(lexical context), it references where the function is being called(execution context)
+ANSWER: 'this', always references the owner scope of the __function__ that it is in. 'this' does not reference where the function is defined(lexical context), it references where the function is being called from(execution context)
 ```
 var bunny = {
   name: 'Usagi',